judepayne/draw-graph/README.md

 ## Motivation

-I wrote draw-graph to help automate the production of 'how things connect' style diagrams in the enterprise, which I know from personal experience can take many hours for complex diagrams to produce by hand in tools like Visio.
-The input format to a tool like Graphviz (i.e. the 'dot' language) is off-puttingly hard for non technical users to produce automatically and off-puttingly laborious to produce by hand.
+I wrote draw-graph to help automate the production of 'how things connect' style diagrams in the enterprise.
+From personal experience it can often take many hours to produce complex diagrams by hand in tools like Visio.
+Graphviz is a great library for producing diagrams from data descriptions, but it's input format (the 'dot' language) is off-puttingly hard for non technical users to produce automatically and off-puttingly laborious to produce by hand.

-However, there's is a lot of information either locked up in spreadsheets or can be got into spreadsheets as well as a lot of proficient users of tools like Excel.
+However, there's is a lot of information either locked up in spreadsheets or can be got into spreadsheets as well as a lot of proficient users of tools like Excel in the enterpriseand in general.
 Creating a simple csv format over the 'dot' language seemed like a good compromise.

 ## Structure